-Most residents in Israel must remit contributions to the National Health Insurance (NHI) for coverage under one of four health funds with a standardized basket of medical services, including hospitalization, pharmaceuticals, generalist and specialist medical care, as well as laboratory services.
-A majority of employees supplement the national basic medical cover with Private Medical Insurance (PMI), which is intended to provide prompt access to treatment and cover medical conditions that are not included in the standard basket of medical services administered by the health funds.
+Most residents in Israel must remit contributions to the National Health Insurance (NHI) for coverage under 1 of 4 health fund with a standardized basket of medical services, including hospitalization, pharmaceuticals generalist and specialist medical care, as well as laboratory services.
+A majority of employees supplement the national basic medical cover with Private Medical Insurance (PMI) which is intended to provide prompt access to treatment and cover medical conditions that are not included in the standard basket of medical services administered by the Health Funds.

-The reform aims to help consumers find optimal health coverage by simplifying the process of understanding and comparing various PMI products and costs.
+The reform aims at helping consumers find optimal health coverage by simplifying the process of understanding and comparing various PMI products and costs.

-The new legislation enables insurance companies to offer PMI only according to the following five distinct tiers:
+The new legislation enables insurance companies to offer PMI only according to the following 5 distinct tiers:

-- Tier 3 comprises an extension policy that would include additions to the first, second or fifth tiers.
+- Tier 3 comprises an extension policy which would include additions to the first, second or fifth tiers insurance plan

 Insurance companies would be allowed to sell additional PMI coverages only after that initial basic PMI (the first tier) has been purchased by the client, from the same company or another company.
 In addition, discounts on the premiums may be given by insurance companies to the insured.
 Should a discount be given, it must be at a fixed rate for a period of at least ten years.

-Employers should review the new changes and ensure compliance with the timeline.
-Employers may want to amend their human resource policies and practices, employment agreements, and health insurance-related benefits and policies as needed.
+Employers should review the new changes and ensure compliance.
+Employers may want to amend their Human Resource policies and practices, employment agreements, and health insurance-related benefits and policies as needed.